What the Major Banks are Forecasting for the Japanese Yen in 2020

 - China’s economic growth slows more than expected, reducing China trade and lowering demand for Japanese imports (and the Japanese Yen)

-- Economic growth slows down in most countries worldwide
+- Economic growth slows down more than anticipated in most countries worldwide

 JPY long term prediction